josepharceneaux/ecs-stuff/push_campaign_service/README.md

             }

-## Campaign Blasts by campaign Id [/v1/push-campaigns/{campaign_id}/blasts/:id]
+## Campaign Blast by campaign Id and Blast Id [/v1/push-campaigns/{campaign_id}/blasts/:id]

-### Campaign Blasts [GET]
+### Campaign Blast By Id [GET]

 Every time a campaign is sent to some candidates, a campaign blast is created which contains information about how many push notification were successfully sent and how many persons responded to those sent push notifications.

-This endpoint is used to get statistics of a campaign which includes multiple blasts where each blast contains info about number of sends and how many responded to that campaign for that blast.
+This endpoint is used to get statistics of a campaign from blast object which contains info about number of sends and how many responded to that campaign for that specific send.

-#TODO I cannot find a difference between this and the above one.
-I think this one needs to be updated

 + Parameters
     + id (required) - ID of the blast associated with campaign in getTalent database